DivijBuch/slotmachine-project-schl/README.md

-# slotmachine-project-schl
+# Slot Machine Project
-Slot machine project from school
+This is a slot machine project for a school project